dr-tc/uu-campus-quest/content/explorers-trail.md

 {{< div-center >}}{{< image-map >}}

-## Welcome to Explorer's Quest.
+## Welcome to Explorer's Quest

 First things first, bookmark this page so you can return to it after each quest.

-### Instructions:
+### Instructions

 This quest will see you set off around the campus to visit five locations.
-Each team has been given a quest card and a die.
-Roll the die to choose a quest from the list below.
+Each team has been given a quest card and a dice.
+Roll the dice to choose a quest from the list below.
 Once all five quests have been completed, return home to MH; your ship awaits!
 ___

 ### For the eagle-eyed amongst you, keep a look out for Treasure Chests at some of the locations.
 If you crack the lock, prizes await!{{< break-start >}} {{< break-end >}} {{< div-center >}}*{{< styled-link href="../easter" >}}Click here to find out more.{{< /styled-link >}}*{{< div-end >}}